Karbivio/SchizoFrolic/ABOUT.md

 # ABOUT
 Frolic aims to keep a stable, bug-free F-Chat client built upon the primary feature set of F-Chat Rising.
 Users who are familiar with Rising should feel right at home with Frolic.
-The purpose of Frolic is to be maintained and usable for far into the future.
+The primary, immediate goal of Frolic is to refine Rising's match-making to encourage community and roleplay between players where Rising might have discouraged it.

 # FAQ

 ## What happened to F-Chat Rising?
 No one knows.
-What we do know is that the maintainer was absent from the Rising repository for over 6 months prior to the repository unexpectedly disappearing.
+What we do know is that the maintainer was absent from the Rising repository for over 6 months prior to it unexpectedly going offline.
 Additionally, the f-list profile of the maintainer's bot was updated sometime around February 8, 2025, and was subsequently blocked from viewing due to a "shocking and harmful content violation".
 As of March 17, the owner has not edited the profile to lift the block.
-It's unprofessional and rude to speculate on what's going on with real people, so we won't go any further than the facts.
+Speculating on what's going on with real people is rude and unprofessional, so we won't go any further than the facts.

 ## What features does Frolic offer over the old F-Chat Rising client?
 We have a full changelog [available here!](https://github.com/Frolic-chat/Frolic/blob/master/CHANGELOG.md) For a brief overview:
-* Kemonomimi species identification
-* Support for more anthro species
+* More options to be notified when your friends/bookmarks are active
 * The adblocker for the image viewer popup actually works now
 * The broken youtube proxy is removed, although the replacement doesn't currently play sound so you still have to open youtube videos like normal
 * Removal of the old maintainer's AI chatbot
+* Kemonomimi species identification
+* Support for more anthro species
 * Speciesless profiles are no longer considered human by default
 * Bugfixes & backend touch-ups
 * The developer is active :)

+## Are there any big features I can look forward to in Frolic's future?
+Sure, I have a lot of things I'd like to get done.
+* UI _adjustments_ (not an overhaul!) to put the focus back on your messages and channels.
+* Match-making display improvements to better portray how you overlap with other players.
+* Maybe some day... a way of relaying interest without the baggage of a "first message"

 ## Any relation to the Horizon client?
 Both Frolic and Horizon are derivatives of the same defunct F-Chat Rising client, which itself is developed from the official F-Chat desktop client.
 Horizon was forked from Frolic, as we were the only up-to-date F-Chat Rising fork anyone could find at the time.
 Both projects are available under the Expat License (commonly called the "MIT License").